Shamrock plant is cherished for its resemblance to four leaf clovers, making it a popular St. Patrick's Day gift plant.

+Do shamrock plants bloom?
+Yes.
 Given enough light, you can expect lots of blooms in the spring and summer.
 The 5-petaled flowers are held on tall, slender stems above the foliage and may be white, pink or red, depending on the species.

 Temperature: Cool to average 55-65°F/13-18°C at night, not warmer than 75°F/24°C during the day.

-Soil: Any good potting mix
+Soil: Any good-quality potting mix will do.

-Fertilizer: Feed every 2 weeks in spring and summer with a balanced liquid fertilizer diluted by half.
+Fertilizer: Feed monthly in spring and summer with a balanced water-soluble fertilizer diluted by half.

 Propagation: Divide the plant by gently pulling apart its small, tuberous roots into smaller clumps and potting them in separate containers.
 Don't bury them too deep; set the tubers 1/2" below the soil.
 Sow shamrock seeds in spring.